Hairdressing apprentices

 - family and domestic violence leave.

-You can use our Pay and Conditions Tool to calculate annual leave and sick and carer's leave balances.
+Use our Pay and Conditions Tool to calculate annual leave and sick and carer's leave balances.

 For downloadable leave application templates and leave record templates, visit our Templates page.